 YES!!!!
 As it worked and I LOVE it.
 I tried it again with a black and white film.

 The first part of the film was taken at my school so I have not posted any with full on shots of the children.
 The rest were taken in Yokohama where I was for a photo exhibition.
-I do love this camera, what a bargain for $8.
+I do love this camera.
 I posted it on Instagram and immediately got offers from people to buy it.
-Sorry no.

 Though I obviously love it, I have decided not to keep it as it is very similar to the the Olympus 35DC of which I have a good example.
 That one is slightly lighter.

 Please check the photos and read the text, that way you know exactly what you are buying.
 The amount includes postage to the UK.
 If you live outside the UK please contact me for postage details.